mpgeek/php-ooprimer/README.md

 ## Intallation & Usage

-Simply place this whole project in a directory that your LAMP stack can access in a web browser.
+Simply place this whole project in a directory that your LAMP stack can access in a web browser, and visit the root.